 Building Systems, Materials and Methods:

-- Demonstrate understanding of material systems and construction details
+- Demonstrate an understanding of material systems and construction details.

-- Demonstrate understanding of building systems (including structural systems, mechanical, plumbing, and electrical systems)
+- Demonstrate an understanding of building systems (including structural systems, mechanical, plumbing, and electrical systems).

-- Demonstrate understanding of building codes and accessibility
+- Demonstrate an understanding of building codes and accessibility.

 Academy of Art University Learning Outcomes

 Graduates of the Academy of Art University will demonstrate the ability to: